-At a mayors convention in San Francisco, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
-Fisk is mayor of "Puget City" and is proud of his rough and tumble ...
+At a Mayor's convention in San Francisco, California, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
+Fisk is Mayor of Puget City, and is proud of his rough and tumble ...

-At a mayors convention in San Francisco, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
-Fisk is mayor of "Puget City" and is proud of his rough and tumble background.
-Standish is mayor of "Winona, Maine", and is equally proud of her education and dedication to the people who elected her.
-Thrown together, the two opposites attract and their escapades during the convention get each of them in hot water back home.Written by
+At a Mayor's convention in San Francisco, California, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
+Fisk is Mayor of Puget City, and is proud of his rough and tumble background.
+Standish is Mayor of Winona, Maine, and is equally proud of her education and dedication to the people who elected her.
+Thrown together, the two opposites attract, and their escapades during the convention get each of them in hot water back home.Written by

 Ron Kerrigan <firstname.lastname@example.org>

 Towards the end of the movie when Steve (Gable) and Les (Burr) are fighting, the handkerchief in Steve's jacket pocket is even across the top.
 The camera switches to Les, then back to Steve and the left side of the handkerchief is higher than the right.
 Not long after, both sides are even again.
 Then towards the end of the fight, the handkerchief is missing completely although we didn't see it fall.
 See more »